-- We had a few hours to kill so we went to the John Watling’s Distillery, which was really pretty and where you could smell the different ages of rum.
+- We had a few hours to kill so we went to the John Watling’s Distillery, which was really pretty and you could smell the different aged rum.
 The pina coladas were perfect!

 - For an all-inclusive resort, we recommend the Melia.
 We got a black Friday deal special, so it was really reasonably priced, and we paid a little extra per day for the Level service, which gave us a private lounge and beach area.
 The food was actually really good, and there were plenty of restaurants to choose from, and there were a lot of other young people that we met at the pool.

 - The Melia was a 3 minute walk away from the Baha Mar, a luxury resort and casino, which is where we went to meet some friends for drinks.
 The casino is really nice, but you didn’t have to be dressed in your Vegas best to walk around.
 There are a lot of bars tucked within the Baha Mar and their nightclub, Bond, was a popular place to go (it doesn’t open until 11pm, so plan accordingly).